ToliaGuy/typed-jsx-language-tools/README.md

 ### Why should you care?
-This improves typesafety of JSX overall.
+Apart from that it improves typesafety of JSX overall.

-But whats better, this allows for building next gen typesafe frontend frameworks for example: Based on Effect-TS https://effect.website/
+This allows us to build next level typesafe frontend frameworks. e.g. Based on [Effect-TS](https://effect.website/)

 ![Effect-TS-framework](images/app-global-errors.png)